Qarik-Group/fizzbuzz-cnb-builder/README.md

 In this project and README I'm going to introduce you to Cloud Native Buildpacks using the silliest method for solving FizzBuzz.
 Yeah.

+This repo and tutorial are compliamentary to the official [Creating a Cloud Native Buildpack](https://buildpacks.io/docs/create-buildpack/) walk thru that is also highly recommended.

 ## FizzBuzz Coding Challenge

 Write a program that takes a sequence of numbers, 1, 2, 3.
 If the number is a multiple of three print "fizz", if the number is a multiple of five print "buzz", if its both print "fizzbuzz", or if its neither then print the number.